Retrieve to Explain: Evidence-driven Predictions for Explainable Drug Target Identification: Experiments and Results

-\paragraph{Dataset Construction} We first sought to validate that \acrshort{ours} could perform well on predicting protein-coding genes in human-curated facts describing gene function, before proceeding to the scientific discovery task of predicting clinical trial outcome.
+\paragraph{Dataset Construction} We sought to validate that \acrshort{ours} could perform well on predicting protein-coding genes in human-curated descriptions of gene function.
 We extracted descriptions of protein functions for our \textit{Genes} entities from \href{https://www.uniprot.org/}{UniProt (Universal Protein Resource)} \cite{uniprot2022}.
-Each description is a human-written summary of function, and consists of one or more sentences.
-We used a combination of regular expressions and Claude 2.0\footnote{https://www.anthropic.com/} to extract a set of \lbrack MASK\rbrack{}-containing facts from each description.
+Each UniProt description is a human-written summary of a protein's function, and consists of one or more sentences.
+We used a combination of regular expressions and Anthropic's Claude 2.0 to extract \lbrack MASK\rbrack{}-containing facts from each description.
 Further details of the source and preprocessing of the dataset, including the Claude prompt and an example gene description with extracted facts, are found in Appendix \ref{appendix-gene-descriptions-creation}. \acrshort{ours} was trained on, and retrieved from, all years of literature evidence for the \textit{Gene Description Facts} evaluation.

 We also constructed an \textit{Evidence Annotations} dataset by having GPT-4 (prompt in Appendix \ref{appendix-gdf-evidence-annotations}) annotate as query-relevant or irrelevant, all evidence for 50 randomly sampled \textit{Gene Description Facts} query-entity pairs (positive examples), and the same 50 queries with randomly sampled alternative entities (negative examples), obtaining 6400 annotated query-evidence pairs.
-To validate GPT-4 annotations, a human drug discovery expert following the GPT-4 prompt annotated all evidence for a subset of 8 randomly sampled examples (4 positive, 4 negative; 512 annotations).
+To validate GPT-4 annotations, a human drug discovery expert following the GPT-4 prompt annotated all 512 query-evidence pairs for a subset of 8 randomly sampled examples (4 positive, 4 negative).